z03h/ext-reactions/README.md

 # +🤔(prefix) > +🥺 > -🥺
 @bot.reaction_command(['🥺', '🥺🥺'])
 async def please(ctx):
+    text = 'If the message is in the cache, ctx.message will be a full message.' \
+            'If the message isn\'t in the cache, it will be a PartialMessage\n' \
-    text = f'{ctx.author=} is **NOT** the same as ctx.message.author for commands invoked with reactions\n' \
+            f'{ctx.author=} is **NOT** the same as ctx.message.author for reaction commands\n' \
             'ctx.message is the message reactions were added to\n' \
-            'ctx.author is the user who added the reactions\n' \
+            'ctx.author is the user who added the reactions, not the author of the message\n' \
-            'If the message is in the cache, ctx.message will be a full message.' \
-            'If the message isn\'t in the cache, it will be a PartialMessage\n' \
-            'Lots of other shortcomings of context from reactions.' await ctx.trigger_typing()
+            'Lots of things broken, ex: args will only be default value or None lmao' await ctx.trigger_typing()
     await asyncio.sleep(9)
     await ctx.message.reply(text)

+with open('definitelynotmytoken', 'r') as f:
+    token = f.read()

+bot.run(token)

 ```
 ___